What Is Port Mirroring?

 When the switch receives a packet from A to B, it routers this packet to port #3 (because B is on port #3).

-In Figure 2 you see the similar scenario: the network traffic is sent between computers A and B.
+In Figure 2 you see a similar scenario: the network traffic is sent between computers A and B.

 But there is a small difference: this switch supports port mirroring function.
 And administrator has configured the switch to mirror to computer D all network packets, which are transmitted between computers A and B.